vkgo/resume/index.md

 # WeiJin Huang 黄韦锦

 I'm an undergraduate student with a strong interest in DL.
-My current research focus is on video segmentation.
+My current research focus is on temporal action.
 I have a deep passion for all CS things.

 In addition to maintaining excellent academic grades, I have been heavily involved in algorithm competitions and research internships, gaining valuable experience and knowledge.
 Prior to university, I was passionate about computer technology and actively worked on personal projects related to it during secondary school.
 After enrolling at university, I developed my interest in AI during my undergraduate studies, with a focus on CV, NLP and multimodality.
 This passion led me to participate in competitions and projects related to these areas.
 Ultimately, I hope to make significant contributions to the field of deep learning through extensive and meaningful research during my graduate studies.